BrucePerens/recursive_generic/README.md

 # recursive_generic

+WARNING - THIS IS UNDER DEVELOPMENT, NOT READY FOR YOU TO USE.

 Implementation of a pseudo-generic that contains itself without use of recursively-defined aliases, which are problematical and/or broken in the compiler.